jarenm1/jarenm1/README.md

 ## Hi

 I'm a CS student with an interest in low level programming.
 I am currently working on a game engine and nvim plugin written in rust.
+I am also a rust fanboy 🦀🦀🦀.

 <!--
 **jarenm1/jarenm1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.